-The contest of history being accurate is questionable and always subjective.
+The directorial account of this history evidently submitted to celebrating all women while using Idia as a signpost.
+Conclusion The contest of history being accurate is questionable and always subjective.
 Therefore, we see the need for playwright and writers of history to write probable and artistic historic truth.
 Seeing that history itself is from perspective of who is telling it and the time it is being told, the writer cannot be nailed for taking sides in history neither will the interpreter of historic accounts be questioned for making history speak their truth of the present.
 While it is possible at the end of the play to question the director's additions in dialogue, the creation of beats, scenes and montage, the conclusion ties his directorial statement to the current discourse on women emancipation from cultural slavery that condemns them to beings who are subservient and may not even have the mind of their own.
 The present state of this performance of history occasioned the need to revisit that women are actually wielding their sword in different capacity just like Idia and are winning wars.
 The director's intention and interpretation to history is consciously in conformity with new historicism and radical historicism typically exemplified in his deliberate disruption of the existing tale to imbue the present from the past.
 This history is being retold at a time where aesthetics and spectacles of history will not be enough but criticism of history.
 In essence, the director became a commentator, a co-writer and critic of history in his interpretation.
+WorksCited: